Liquidation vaults

 for real world assets

 Asset managers put up first loss capital.
 That attracts LP deposits.
-The vault uses that capital to buy RWA tokens at a discount when holders need to exit.
-Everyone earns the spread when tokens redeem at NAV.
+The vault buys RWA tokens at a discount when holders need to exit and recovers capital through issuer redemption or secondary markets.

 How it works